alibaba/EasyCV/docs/source/tutorials/torchacc.md

 # TorchAccelerator tutorial

-TorchAccelerator is a distributed training acceleration framework that supports dynamic and static on Pytorch.
+TorchAccelerator is a distributed training acceleration framework that transfers eager execution to graph-based intermediate representation on Pytorch.
 TorchAccelerator accelerates model training on Pytorch by means of compilation optimization and manual operator optimization.

 ## Preparation